-- 1. Private security activity - Activity in the sphere of designing and producing information protection means - Establishment of biometric technologies and provision of services to such technologies - Formation of personal data information resources and establishment of information systems and provision of services for such systems and resources - 4.1 Cellular (mobile) communication services (with reference to the name of technological standard)

-- 5. Television and Radio
+- 1. Private security activity - 2.
+Activity in the sphere of designing and producing information protection means - 3.
+Establishment of biometric technologies and provision of services to such technologies - 4.
+Formation of personal data information resources and establishment of information systems and provision of services for such systems and resources - 4.1 Cellular (mobile) communication services (with reference to the name of technological standard) - 5.
+Television and radio broadcasting activity: - 5.1 Television broadcasting to the entire Republic - 5.2 Television broadcasting to Baku city - 5.3 Regional television broadcasting - 5.4 Radio broadcasting to the entire Republic - 5.5 Radio broadcasting to Baku city - 5.6 Regional radio broadcasting - 5.7 Additional information broadcasting - 5.8 Cable network broadcasting with up to 5,000 subscribers - 5.9 Cable network broadcasting with more than 5.000 subscribers - 5.10 Satellite broadcasting - 5.11 Activity on ensuring the satellite broadcasting of foreign radio and television channels by means of encoding devices

-Broadcasting activity:

-- 5.1 Television broadcasting to the entire Republic

-- 5.2 Television broadcasting to Baku city

-- 5.3 Regional television broadcasting

-- 5.4 Radio broadcasting to the entire Republic

-- 5.5 Radio broadcasting to Baku city

-- 5.6 Regional radio broadcasting

-- 5.7 Additional information broadcasting

-- 5.8 Cable network broadcasting with the number of subscribers up to 5000 - 5.9 Cable network broadcasting with the number of subscribers over 5000 - 5.10 Satellite broadcasting - 5.11 Activity on ensuring the satellite broadcasting of foreign radio and television channels by means of encoding devices